List of posthumous number ones on the UK singles chart

-The death of a popular musician, and likewise, the use of a dead musician's work in advertising, often causes a sharp increase in sales of the musician's recordings and associated products; this has led to a number of posthumous number one singles in the UK and elsewhere.
+The death of a musician, or the use of a dead musician's work in advertising, may cause a sharp increase in sales of the musician's recordings and associated products; this has led to a number of posthumous number one singles in the UK and elsewhere.

 The phenomenon, a topic of discussion in both the media and academia, has occurred 20 times in the UK since 1959.

 The UK Singles Chart is a record chart compiled on behalf of the British record industry based on sales of singles in the UK.
 Since 1997, the chart has been compiled by The Official Charts Company and was based entirely on sales of physical singles from retail outlets until 2006, when digital downloads were included in the chart compilation.
+Streaming was added to the methodology in 2014.
 The UK Singles Chart originated in 1952, when New Musical Express (NME) published the first chart of singles sales.
 The first deceased artist to top the charts was Buddy Holly, who died in a plane crash on 3 February 1959.
 Three weeks later his song "It Doesn't Matter Anymore" entered the charts, and in April it reached number one.
 In the 1960s Eddie Cochran and Jim Reeves achieved their first and only UK number ones after their deaths, as did Jimi Hendrix in 1970.